Ricette di Sicilia

 📦 Storage

-- • Before serving, allow them to come to room temperature or gently reheat.
+- • Before enjoying, allow them to come to room temperature or gently reheat to bring back their full aroma.

 🍷 Pairing